Corporate environmental responsibility: Worldwide perspectives on corporate environmental responsibility

-Benefits of Corporate Environmental Responsibility
+Benefits of corporate environmental responsibility

 Corporate social responsibility can prove to be more profitable for companies and to extend it survivability in markets because greater awareness on this topic, in both social and business markets, has been in higher demand.
 Customers have responded with overall satisfaction and loyalty when companies have a better CSR, especially in countries like Spain and Brazil.
 Culture has an impact on the CSR ratings and studies, as well as human values across different nations.

 This topic can also be found under sustainable development.
 This area is concerned with not only protecting the environment but maintaining economical growth.
 There were several agreements internationally to help adopt new business practices that held these standards, but they were considered individual and there was no law-abiding body to regulate nor implement them.

 One of the other factors that is considered an integral part of sustainable development are human beings, and specific groups and their habitat.
 Counties and companies that more developed would lead, and other small countries and business would slowly make gains.
 It is important to recognize that just because corporate environmental responsibility is being recognized that consumption is something that is not discouraged.

-The idea of corporate environmental responsibility (CER) is for humans to be more aware of the environmental impact and counteract their pollution/carbon footprint on the natural resources.
+The idea of corporate environmental responsibility is for humans to be more aware of the environmental impact and counteract their pollution/carbon footprint on the natural resources.
 One of the main factors is to reduce carbon footprint and carbon emissions.
 Many of the studies focus on trying to find a balance between economic growth and reducing waste and cleaner environments.

 Furthermore, many firms are discovering that there is an advantage to advocating for environmental regulations and preparing for them to be implemented before they become law.
 In a recent study, the researcher found that firms support climate change legislation as a means of gaining power over their competitors.
 Essentially, even if a new regulation hurts a firm in the short term, the firm may embrace it because they know that it will hurt their competitors even more.
 This allows them to come out on top in the long run.

 Summary

 The environmental aspects of security have increasingly become a major issue being considered by states.
-The process of securitization has had a big impact in creating a new understanding of security.

 Globalization also plays a key role in the adoption of new environmental strategies as a multi-faceted process influencing modern societies, and creating interconnected and multidimensional environments.

-CER is used by multinational corporations as well as small, local organizations.
+Corporate environmental responsibility is used by multinational corporations as well as small, local organizations.
 It is highlighted and more institutionalized because of stakeholders' awareness of the huge impacts of business activities on the environment.
 To understand CER, its relations with CSR strategies need to be recognized.
 CER and CSR are the main strategies that help in the creation of efficient and environmentally sustainable businesses.